nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_patientcontact.md

     - who is *not* associated with the care delivery organization
     - who is allocated tasks specifically for the care of the Patient

-It is often the case that a third party individual (such as a parent of a child) might meet the requirements of both third party contact and also being a relevent ```RelatedPerson``` to the patient.
-In this case the contact details would be stored in both a separate RelatedPerson profile *and* against the patient in ```Patient.contact``` as third party contact details for the patient.
+{%include note.html content="It is often the case that a third party individual (such as a parent of a child) might meet the requirements of both third party contact and also being a relevent ```RelatedPerson``` to the patient.
+In this case the contact details would be stored in both a separate RelatedPerson profile *and* against the patient in ```Patient.contact``` as third party contact details for the patient." %}

 Therefore a supplier system **must** also identify the relationship of the contact details to the patient.
 Then depending on that relationship those contact details **must** be recorded into the correct location according to the rational above.